 Hike: There are many trails on this land Level: Each hike varies in level of difficulty

-The Lake Hodges we see and know today was actually once a river which was inhabited by Indigenous people since at least 7,000 B.C.
+The Lake Hodges we see and know today was actually once a river which was inhabited by the Kumeyaay People since at least 7,000 B.C.
 Ceremonial pictographs are found in this area (well-guarded now due to unfortunate vandalism) and mortars can be found along the shoreline which were used for grinding food.
 Much of the plant staples for the Kumeyaay can still be found in this area today.

 We have found the old rock quarry which was used to construct the dam and nearby are a pair of “caves” which are more like rock shelters.
 Above in the hills you may be able to see the Spaceship House, which is part of a large artist community.
 So many lovely, hidden gems in this area!